Theodore McCarrick: Reports of sexual misconduct

-Mike Kelly of the New Jersey Record reported that in a conversation with Cardinal Joseph W. Tobin of Newark, Tobin said that around the time he became Archbishop of Newark in 2016, he heard "rumors" about McCarrick having slept with seminarians, but chose not to believe them, stating that at the time they seemed too "incredulous" to be true.
-Kelly also mentioned that in 1998, based on a tip, he himself had attempted to investigate the rumors, "but no seminarians would talk".
+Mike Kelly of the New Jersey Record reported that Cardinal Joseph W. Tobin of Newark had said that around the time he became archbishop in 2016, he heard "rumors" about McCarrick having slept with seminarians; however, he chose not to believe them, stating that they seemed too "incredulous" to be true.
+Kelly also mentioned that in 1998, based on a tip, he himself had attempted to investigate the rumors about McCarrick, but that "no seminarians would talk".

 In 2018, news outlets reported that priests and former seminarians under McCarrick had alleged that McCarrick had engaged in inappropriate conduct with male seminarians.
 These included reports that he made sexual advances toward young men training as seminarians during his tenure as Bishop of Metuchen and Archbishop of Newark.
 McCarrick reportedly routinely invited some of these young men to a house on the shore with so few beds that a man would have to share the bishop's bed.
 According to one former seminarian, Desmond Rossi, he and a friend later realized that the archbishop would cancel weekend gatherings "if there were not enough men going that they would exceed the number of available beds, thus necessitating one guest to share a bed with the archbishop".
-Rossi subsequently transferred before ordination from the Archdiocese of Newark to a diocese in New York State.

 Wuerl denied having any prior knowledge of claims regarding sexual abuse on the part of McCarrick.
 On January 10, 2019, The Washington Post published a story stating that Wuerl was aware of allegations against McCarrick in 2004 and reported them to the Vatican.
 In a January 12, 2019, letter, Wuerl stated that when "the allegation of sexual abuse of a minor was brought against Archbishop McCarrick, I stated publicly that I was never aware of any such allegation or rumors."
 But the context, he said, was in discussions about sexual abuse of minors, not adults.
 He later said, in a letter dated January 15, to the priests of the archdiocese, that the survivor in the previous Pittsburgh case had asked that the matter be kept confidential, and he heard no more about it: "I did not avert to it again"; "only afterwards was I reminded of the 14-year-old accusation of inappropriate conduct which, by that time, I had forgotten."